KKS1991/skilled-e-learning-landing-page/README.md

 }
 ```

-A additinal issue i see here
+A additional issue i see here

 ```CSS
 #hero {